 If you’re thinking about buying one, Schneeberg recommends huddling up under a pile of blankets or quilts to test out how much you like the heavy sensation.
-If you’re ready to try one out, here are seven great options — and one alternative for the littlest members of your family:
+If you’re ready to try one out, here are five great options — and two alternatives for the littlest members of your family:

 The best weighted blankets, according to doctors and experts